arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 that combines labeller classes for some extra customization.
 Labeller classes aim to split labeling into atomic tasks and have a method per task to maximize extensibility.
 Thus, many new labellers can be created with this mixer function alone without needing to write a new class from scratch.
+There are more usage examples of :func:`~arviz.labels.mix_labellers` in its docstring page, click on it to go there.

 .. ipython:: python